ThatCoolCoder/nosper-engine/README.md

     - difficulty will be that it requires data types (or we could just duck-type), and requires elegant syntax for calling the value of a variable (so in other words a level of indirection similar to pointers)
         - perhaps we can prohibit variables and functions from having the same name and thus the function call operator will call the value of a variable
             - store in dict of { type: 'scalar', value: 42 } to prevent overlap? or manual checking between 2 dicts is neater and more robust?
 - ? make current function def system just syntactic sugar.
+We only have variables, the @ becomes a
+- conditions
+    - for now is implemented as inbuilt function like excel (`@ifelse(cond, a, b)`) but native ternary would be amazing.
+    - ternary will be specified to be short circuiting so that we can use it for both conditional "flow" and selecting values
+- add logical operators
+    - |, &, ~ are all free in the syntax, but ^ is not
+    - should we have a separate bool type or just do it c-style with ints
+- immutable values for inbuilt stuff
+    - make loaded loadables immutable?
+    - requires attaching payload to values
+- strict data typing?
+    - can do optional typing, where everything is assumed to be a number but in function headers you can define x: func or whatever syntax and there will be a compile/runtime error on doing that
-We only have variables, the @ becomes a ~~prefix~~ double prefix(?) operator that invokes the value of the variable after it
+~~prefix~~ double prefix(?) operator that invokes the value of the variable after it
+    - currently being experimented with in the `datatypeshmm` branch
     - if following item is not invokable then compile or runtime error
     - compile error if is a literal or something ridiculous
     - will remove special-case parsing